randomgraphics/detective-conan/README.md

 ```

 # Usage
-Check out dev/test folder for a basic demonstration of how to use detective-conan library to detect GPU hang in Vulkan app.
+Check out [hello-world-vulkan.cpp](dev/test/hello-world-vulkan.cpp) for a demonstration of how to use detective-conan library to detect GPU hang in Vulkan app.

 # License
 This library is released under MIT license.